CarlyS2240/Strathearn-Carly-Assignment-2-React-Clone/README.md

 #### Artificial Plant Page (/ArtificialPlantPage)

   **(1) Header Component**

         Selected to broadcast important messages to customers, messages can easily be removed or added to this component.
         For example, a fourth message could be added to the header if need be.

   **(2) Navigation Bar Component**

-        * Selected because a navigation bar is an important element to all websites as it helps guide users along.
+        Selected because a navigation bar is an important element to all websites as it helps guide users along.
-        * Additionally, the navigation bar is a reusable component that is displayed in a majority of the IKEA web pages.
+        Additionally, the navigation bar is a reusable component that is displayed in a majority of the IKEA web pages.

   **(3) Filter Component**

-        -Selected because the filter component is featured on all of IKEA’s product pages to allow users to sort the products into categories.
+        Selected because the filter component is featured on all of IKEA’s product pages to allow users to sort the products into categories.
-        -This component can be easily reused on different pages if the IKEA React Clone was expanded on.
+        This component can be easily reused on different pages if the IKEA React Clone was expanded on.

   **(4) Product Card Component**

-        * Selected because the product card component is featured on all of IKEA’s product pages to contain each product that IKEA sells.
+        Selected because the product card component is featured on all of IKEA’s product pages to contain each product that IKEA sells.
-        * This component can be easily reused on different pages if the IKEA React Clone was expanded on for example it could be displayed on the sofa page to contain different           sofa products.
+        This component can be easily reused on different pages if the IKEA React Clone was expanded on for example it could be displayed on the sofa page to contain different           sofa products.

   **(5) Footer Component**
         -Selected because a footer is an important element to all websites as it contains quick links for users to access.